Deployment Guide - Ampler

 The command to install Ampler depends on which products you want to enable.
 Make sure that you only enable products that you have a valid license for.
 If you enable a product that you don’t have a license for, Ampler will start a free trial for that product.

-To install Ampler for PowerPoint use one of the following commands depending on whether you’re using the MSI or EXE installer:
+To install Ampler for PowerPoint use the following command:

 AmplerInstaller.msi /qn ALLUSERS=1 ADDLOCAL=Core,PowerPoint

-To install Ampler for PowerPoint and Excel use one of the following commands:
+To install Ampler for PowerPoint and Excel use the following command:

 AmplerInstaller.msi /qn ALLUSERS=1 ADDLOCAL=Core,PowerPoint,Excel

-To install Ampler for PowerPoint, Excel and Word use one of the following commands:
+To install Ampler for PowerPoint, Excel and Word use the following command:

 AmplerInstaller.msi /qn ALLUSERS=1 ADDLOCAL=Core,PowerPoint,Excel,Word